 - How can I book an appointment outside of normal hours?

-You can see a GP, Nurse or Healthcare Assistant outside of normal hours by using the improved access service.
+You can see a GP, Nurse or Healthcare Assistant outside of normal hours by using the Enhanced Access (evening and weekend) service.
 Click here for more information

 - What do I do if I’m not registered with a GP?

 If you are not registered with a GP, you won’t be able to make an appointment with a GP surgery or with the Taurus Enhanced Access Service.
 If you have an immediate medical problem that needs urgent attention, we would advise you to call 111 for assistance.
 Alternatively, for less urgent issues, you can register as a temporary resident if you plan to live near a GP surgery for up to three months.
 For example, if you’re working away from home, studying or on holiday.
 After three months, you will have to apply to register with that surgery as a permanent resident.

 - How do I register with a GP?

 Anyone can register with a GP.
 You do not need proof of address or immigration status.
 To register, firstly you should locate a GP surgery that’s in your area.
 You can do this here